nikramakrishnan/freetype-site/docs/ft2-truetype_tables.md

 <h4>return</h4>

 A type-less pointer to the table.
-This will be NULL in case of error, or if the corresponding table was not found **OR** loaded from the file.
+This will be NULL in case of error, or if the corresponding table was not found &#42;&#42;OR&#42;&#42; loaded from the file.

 Use a typecast according to &lsquo;tag&rsquo; to access the structure elements.